greggelong/firefly/README.md

 If you press a key their charge times , flash dispositions and flash lengths are randomly reset.

- [] change this so that they only exchange if the firefly is fully changed and neighbor is flashing
+A firefly only takes the trate of a neighboring flashing firefly if it is fully.

 [] put in references to other models and journal articles